siyelo/dna/_docs/decisions.md

     consensus, with majority vote as fallback if we can’t reach consensus).

-The term “team” in this case really means “those who are affected by the decision”.
+The term "team" in this case really means "those who are affected by the decision".
 Sometimes the whole team, sometimes just a few individuals.

 These decisions processes can be combined.
 For example, start by getting input from the whole team, then suggest a decision and anchor with those